jamesirving/wedding/src/pages/details/index.md

     heading: Where
   - heading: Should I bring a gift?
     detail: >-
-      We have our house, and things to go in it, so a present is not necessary but if you do wish to make a gesture, a contribution towards our honeymoon would be much appreciated.
+      We have our new house, and all the things to go in it, so a present is not necessary but if you do wish to make a gesture, a contribution towards our honeymoon would be much appreciated.

       Love and Thanks